bschwede/linkenhancer/README.md

 Use `tests/p1-measure.php` (read-only) on your instance to check how expensive the live scan is for your data and to calibrate the cron schedule.

+<a name="webtrees"></a>
+## webtrees

+**[webtrees](https://webtrees.net/)** is an online collaborative genealogy application.
+This can be hosted on your own server by following the [Install instructions](https://webtrees.net/install/).

+<a name="requirements"></a>
+## Requirements

+This module requires **webtrees** version 2.2.
+This module has the same requirements as [webtrees#system-requirements](https://github.com/fisharebest/webtrees#system-requirements).

+This module was tested with **webtrees** version 2.2.4 and build-in themes and some other custom modules.

+<a name="installation"></a>
+## Installation
+- Install and use [Custom Module Manager](https://github.com/Jefferson49/CustomModuleManager) for an easy and convenient installation of webtrees custom modules.
+- Open the Custom Module Manager view in webtrees, select "linkenhancer", and click on the "Install Module" button.

+**Manual installation**:
+1. Download the [latest release](https://github.com/bschwede/linkenhancer/releases/latest) of the module.
+2. Upload the downloaded file to your web server.
+3. Unzip the package into your ``modules_v4`` directory.
+4. Rename the folder to ``linkenhancer``

+If everything was successful, you should see a subdirectory ``linkenhancer`` with the unpacked content in the ``modules_v4`` directory.

+During the initial installation, the following problem may occur: "PDO error - There is no active transaction" - for more details see [known issues](https://codeberg.org/bschwede/linkenhancer/issues?q=&type=all&labels=1288213&milestone=0&assignee=0&poster=0).

 <a name="contributing"></a>
 ## Contributing